Vishnu2707/aws-efs-media-storage/README.md

 ## 🏗️ Solution Overview

 ### 1. Launching EC2 Instances in Multiple AZs
-We created two EC2 instances in different AZs for high availability and redundancy.
+I created two EC2 instances in different AZs for high availability and redundancy.

 #### Steps:
 1. **Create a Security Group** for secure communication: